Xalil404/Digis-backend/README.md

 ## Platform features
 * Backend using Django and python
 * Frontend using React
-* Front-end and backend database communicate using REST API; all documentation is in Swagger & Redoc
+* Front-end and backend database communicate using REST API; all documentation is in Swagger & Redoc.